 Not that everyone has to speak for an equal amount of time during meetings, but, as leaders of the meeting, it’s one of our jobs to make sure everyone gets a chance to share ideas.
-I came across some suggestions in for ensuring everyone is comfortable when the Zoom spotlight points in their direction.
+I came across some suggestions in Fast Company for ensuring everyone is comfortable when the Zoom spotlight points in their direction.

 Structure your meetings.

 Set an agenda, with distinctive topics.
 Start with you biggest priority.
 Alert each employee, especially those liable to hold back, that their turn is coming.
 A simple, “Jane, you’re next…,” will prompt them to gather their thoughts.
 Set a time limit.

 For those with too much to say for one meeting, suggest they flesh out their thoughts and share them on a document-sharing site, such as Google Docs or Mailbox.